 Once the appropriate compiler module has been loaded, the MPI implementation is selected along with the appropriate library modules.
-The following list, <compiler> indicates a choice of gcc, intel, open64, or pgi:
+In the following list, <compiler> indicates a choice of gcc, intel, or pgi:

 - mpich/ge/<compiler>

-- mvapich/<compiler>

 - mvapich2/<compiler>

 - openmpi/<compiler>

+- openmpi3/<compiler>

 After the appropriate MPI module has been added to the user environment, the user can start compiling applications.
 The mpich and openmpi implementations may be used on Ethernet.
-On Infini-Band, mvapich, mvapich2 and openmpi may be used.
+On InfiniBand, mvapich, mvapich2 and openmpi may be used.
 Open MPI's openmpi implementation will first attempt to use InfiniBand, but will revert to Ethernet if InfiniBand is not available.